joshmoody24/joshmoody.org/src/content/blog/wrestling-with-complexity.md

 It's like the dilemma of [overfitting](https://en.wikipedia.org/wiki/Overfitting) in machine learning: a model that’s too complex for its data will actually perform worse.

-## What Does Simplicity Look Like?
+## What does simplicity look like?

 It's all about radicalsimpli.city and, as a wise sage once suggested, "just using postgres for everything."

-## How Do We Achieve Simplicity?
+## How do we achieve simplicity?

 Achieving simplicity requires significant mental effort.
 Counterintuitively, it is much harder to design simple solutions than complex ones.